valexande/HomeOntology/README.md

 [coffee1, coffee2]

 Which coffee do you prefer?
-Give me the number in the list 1
+Give me the number in the list

+1

 [milk1 ]

 Which milk do you prefer?
-Give me the number in the list 1
+Give me the number in the list

+1

 [coffee1, milk1 ]

 ['kitchen1 ', 'coffe_maker1 ', 'coffee_filter1 ', 'ground_coffee1 ', 'water1 ', 'coffee_pot1 ', 'coffee_cup1 ', 'food_sugar1 ', 'spoon1 ', 'coffee_cup4 ', 'coffee_table1 ', 'coffee_cup2 ', 'glass1 ', 'ice1 ', 'table1 ', 'stove1 ']

+Example with Object Not in the KB:

+Give me the objects for which you want me to find sequence of actions!
+If there are more than one seperate them by comma :)

+cappuccino, milk

+Sorry but I do not have in my KB the entity cappuccino do you want me to search on the web for it?

+Tell me [y/n], y = yes || n = no

+y

+I have found similarities with the ones below

+Cappuccino is IsA drink, beverage.

+Cappuccino is RelatedTo coffee, espresso, steam, caffe_latte, italy, foam.

+Similar objects that I have in my KB are the following.
+Please give a number in the list to answer your query

+['coffee', 'coffee2 ', 'coffee pot', 'coffee cup', 'coffee cup4 ', 'coffee cup2 ', 'coffee pot3 ', 'coffee pot2 ', 'coffee table', 'coffee table2 ', 'ground coffee', 'coffee filter']

+1

+coffee1

+['milk1 ']

+Which milk do you prefer?
+Give me the number in the list

+1

+['coffee1 ', 'milk1 ']

+['make_iced_coffee1580 ', 'make_coffee403 ', 'make_coffee1418 ', 'make_coffee171 ']